What Is Materials Engineering Science Processing and Design?

 Key scientific concepts include:

-- Crystal structure: Defines the arrangement of atoms in metals, ceramics, and semiconductors
+• Crystal structure – Defines atom arrangements in metals, ceramics, and semiconductors

 Materials Processing: Shaping Performance

-Processing refers to the techniques used to shape and treat materials in order to enhance their properties or fabricate final components.
+Processing refers to the techniques used to shape and treat materials to enhance their properties or fabricate final components.

-- Casting and solidification: Molten material poured into a mold and cooled
+• Casting and solidification – Molten material poured into molds and cooled

-- Heat treatment: Alters internal structure to improve strength or toughness
+• Heat treatment – Alters internal structure to improve toughness or strength

-- Mechanical deformation: Rolling, forging, or extrusion to change shape
+• Mechanical deformation – Rolling, forging, or extrusion

-Processing affects microstructure, and microstructure determines how the material behaves in real-world applications.
+Processing affects the microstructure, which determines how a material behaves in practical use.

 Design Principles in Materials Engineering